hetsondagar/peve/DEPLOYMENT_GUIDE.md

    - Check build logs for specific errors
    - Ensure all dependencies are in package.json
    - Verify Node.js version compatibility

+5. **Memory Issues (JavaScript heap out of memory)**:
+   - The application is optimized for Render's free tier
+   - Memory usage is monitored and logged every 30 seconds
+   - Routes are lazy-loaded to reduce startup memory
+   - If issues persist, consider upgrading to a paid Render plan

 ### Debug Commands